Introducing General Input: Workflow Automation Written by AI

 The best automations have always looked more like software than flowcharts.
 They have conditional logic, error handling, data transformations, and decision points that are easier to express in language than in a visual builder.
 But software requires engineers, and engineering time is expensive and slow.
 Most teams can't justify building custom software for everyday operational workflows.

-AI closes the gap
+How AI closes the automation gap

 That's changing.
 AI makes it possible to describe what you need in plain language and get working software back.
 Not a dumbed-down version.
 Not a visual approximation.
 Actual working automation that reads like a document, that you can review and modify, and that runs on a schedule or in response to events.